pmioduszewski/solana-jupiter-bot/README.md

 > CAUTION!
 Use at Your own risk!
 I take no responsibility for your transactions!

+> ⚠️ EPILEPSY WARNING - CLI UI is constantly refreshed and may be disruptive for sensitive ppl

 # WHT is this?

 It's a trading bot that can trade on Solana blockchain by utilizing Jupiter Agregator SDK.